-Comerica Bank’s Arizona Economic Activity Index increased 0.1 percentage points in March to a level of 111.9.
-March’s index reading is 12 points, or 12 percent, above the index cyclical low of 99.5.
-The index averaged 111.1 points for all of 2017, one point above the average for 2016.
-The February index reading was 111.8.
+Comerica Bank’s Arizona Economic Activity Index increased by 0.2 percent in December to a level of 114.0.
+December’s index reading is 15 points, or 15 percent, above the index cyclical low of 99.5.
+The index averaged 112.7 points for all of 2018, 1.7 points above the average for 2017.
+November’s revised index reading was 113.8.

-For a PDF version of this report click here: Comerica Arizona Index
+For a PDF version of this report, click here: Comerica Bank’s Arizona Index Improves

 The articles and opinions in this publication are for general information only, are subject to change, and are not intended to provide specific investment, legal, tax or other advice or recommendations.
 The information contained herein reflects the thoughts and opinions of the noted authors only, and such information does not necessarily reflect the thoughts and opinions of Comerica or its management team.
 We are not offering or soliciting any transaction based on this information.
 We suggest that you consult your attorney, accountant or tax or financial advisor with regard to your situation.
 Although information has been obtained from sources we believe to be reliable, neither the authors nor Comerica guarantee its accuracy, and such information may be incomplete or condensed.
 Neither the authors nor Comerica shall be liable for any typographical errors or incorrect data obtained from reliable sources or factual information.